Masks in the Legislature not for all

 Masks on in the Nebraska Legislature.
 Masks off?
 Some of the time?
 All of the time?

-Mask messages were confusing at the beginning of the pandemic, although now the World Health Organization and U.S. Centers for Disease Control recommend people wear them.
+Mask messages were confusing at the beginning of the pandemic, although now the World Health Organization and U.S. Centers for Disease Control and Prevention recommend people wear them.

-And there are still political messages -- and people -- that downplay or even scoff at the use of masks to help prevent the spread of coronavirus.
+And still there are political messages — and people — that downplay or even scoff at the use of masks to help prevent the spread of the coronavirus.

 So maybe it’s no wonder that as 49 senators gathered at the Capitol two weeks ago from all parts of the state, they brought with them a variety of perspectives about if and when they would wear masks in the hard-to-avoid close confines of the chamber, where they spend hours a day debating.
 Or at hearings where they sit several feet apart and listen to impassioned speeches from people.